boyadejola/reactInvestApp/src/app/main/documentation/material-ui-components/components/typography/typography.md

 # Typography

-<p class="description">Use typography to present your design and content as clearly and efficiently as possible.</p>
+<p class='description'>Use typography to present your design and content as clearly and efficiently as possible.</p>

 Too many type sizes and styles at once can spoil any layout.
 A [typographic scale](https://material.io/design/typography/#type-scale) has a limited set of type sizes that work well together along with the layout grid.

-{{"component": "modules/components/ComponentLinkHeader.js"}}
+{{'component': 'modules/components/ComponentLinkHeader.js'}}

 ## General